 Getting Around Mongolia

 Flights are available to most provincial capitals but any flight between provincial capitals will be routed through Ulaanbaatar.
 Book well in advance for July and August flights as these are often full.
-Flights to Bayan Olgii are full ahead of the annual Eagle Festival in October.
+Flights to Ölgii are also popular before, during and after the Golden Eagle Festival, which is held annually in October.

 Taxis in Ulaanbaatar can be either official or non-official.
-When possible, use offical taxis as they are more reliable.
-The main company is Noyon Zuuch Taxi (tel: +976 1950).
+When possible, use official taxis as they are more reliable.
 Fares are per kilometre; for the latest rates ask your hotel or guesthouse.

 There are bus and trolleybus services in Ulaanbaatar.
-However, buses tend to be crowded and pickpockets are a danger.
-Routes are also difficult to understand and maps are only marked in Mongolian.
+However, buses tend to be crowded and routes are also difficult to understand.
+You must purchase a U Money card and pay for bus fare that way.
 Most foreigners use taxis to get around the city.
 Other cities have limited (or no) local transportation options.